How to Add Social Media Icons to an Email Signature

 Enhance your email signature by adding social media icons.
 Discover step-by-step instructions to turn every email into a powerful marketing tool.

 You've spent hours perfecting a stunning photo or video, only to have Instagram awkwardly chop off heads, feet, or critical parts of your frame.
 It's a frustrating experience that happens to everyone.
-This guide breaks down exactly why Instagram crops your content and gives you the simple, step-by-step methods to make sure what you post is always what your audience sees.
+This guide breaks down exactly why Instagram crops your content and provides simple, step-by-step methods to ensure what you post is always what your audience sees.

 The short answer is one many people don't expect: it's all about aspect ratios, not file size.
 Think of the Instagram feed as a set of picture frames with specific shapes and sizes.
 When you upload a photo or video that doesn't fit neatly into one of those frames, Instagram automatically forces it to fit by cropping it.
 To avoid the crop, you just need to make sure your content is already in the right shape before you upload it.